TD Cowen appreciates your visits.

 - This Policy also does not apply to any websites or online properties operated by third parties, such as social media platforms or job recruitment sites where certain of our employment opportunities are posted (“Third Party Sites”).

-- If you are an individual who is a current or former investor in or customer of one of Cowen’s financial products or services and you are based in the United States, please refer to our U.S. Customer Privacy Notice for additional information about the personal information we collect and process in connection with our relationship with you.
+- If you are an individual who is a current or former investor in or customer of one of TD Cowen’s financial products or services and you are based in the United States, please refer to the TD Cowen U.S. Customer Privacy Notice for additional information about the personal information we collect and process in connection with our relationship with you.

 - If you are a California resident or are based in the European Economic Area (“EEA”) or a jurisdiction with substantially similar privacy laws, applicable law may provide you with additional rights regarding your personal information.
 To learn more about your rights, please refer to the “Additional Protections Under California Law” or “Additional Protections for Individuals Based in the EEA or Similar Jurisdictions” sections below.